This documentation covers Poweradmin 4.0.x and 4.1.x. Some sections are still being expanded.

 Legacy variable Modern equivalent Default value Description Added in version

-$logger_level logging.level info Logging level (debug, info, notice, warning, error, critical, alert, emergency) 3.9.0
+$logger_level logging.level info Diagnostic logging level (debug, info, notice, warning, error, critical, alert, emergency) 3.9.0

-$syslog_use logging.syslog_enabled false Enable (true) or disable (false) logging of authentication attempts and other operations to syslog 2.1.6
+$syslog_use logging.syslog_enabled false Enable audit logging to syslog 2.1.6

 $syslog_ident logging.syslog_identity poweradmin Specifies program name which is added to syslog message 2.1.6